CAM603/game-of-life/README.md

-# Conway's Game of Life
+# Game of Life

+A very famous cellular automaton is John Conway's Game of Life.
+The game is a class of discrete model known as a cellular automaton, [this](https://game-of-life-black.vercel.app/) is my rendition.

 ## The Game